meiyi1986/GPJSS/README.md

 **Example 2 (Calculate feature contributions for feature selection):**

-This work was published on "Yi Mei, Mengjie Zhang, Su Nguyen, "Feature Selection in Evolving Job Shop Dispatching Rules with Genetic Programming," *Genetic and Evolutionary Computation Conference (GECCO)*, Denver, USA, 2016."
+This work was published on

+Yi Mei, Mengjie Zhang, Su Nguyen, "<a href="http://homepages.ecs.vuw.ac.nz/~yimei/papers/GECCO16-MeiSuZhang.pdf">Feature Selection in Evolving Job Shop Dispatching Rules with Genetic Programming</a>," *Genetic and Evolutionary Computation Conference (GECCO)*, Denver, USA, 2016.

 1. Suppose you already obtained a number of result files (e.g. by running simple GP with different random seeds).
 These files are named job.x.out.stat, where x is the run id.
 Suppose you have 30 runs, and thus x = 0, ..., 29.
 All the 30 result files are stored in some directory "dir/".
 2. Run src/yimei/ruletest/RuleTestFeatureContribution using the argument "dir/ simple-rule 30 dynamic-job-shop missing-0.85-4 1 max-tardiness relative-terminals".